Mount Mary University’s chemistry major provides a strong undergraduate science foundation. As a chemistry major, you’ll:

 - General chemistry: This sequence prepares you for entry-level chemistry jobs or for graduate school after graduation.

 - Health sciences: Through rigorous courses, hands-on learning and test preparation, this sequence prepares you for graduate study in dentistry, medicine, optometry, osteopathic medicine or veterinary science.
 Our graduates are well-prepared to take the Medical College Admission Test (MCAT), Dental Admission Test (DAT) and Graduate Record Exam (GRE).
-Download the chemistry health sciences curriculum sheet for more information.
 Learn more about pre-professional programs.

 - Chemistry education: If you wish to become a chemistry teacher, you must complete requirements for both the chemistry and education majors.
 When you complete the program, you will be eligible to teach chemistry or broad field science from early adolescence through adolescence (approximately grades 6 to 12).
 A student teaching experience is required.